Loch Fyne: Fisheries

 Loch Fyne has a reputation for its oyster fishery, and as a consequence, the loch has given its name to the once locally owned Loch Fyne Oysters and to the associated Loch Fyne Restaurants.
 It is also notable for its herring-fishing industry, and hence the famous Loch Fyne Kipper, originally caught using the drift-net method.
 In the mid-19th century, Loch Fyne was the centre of the battle between the traditional drift-net fishermen and the new trawl-net fishermen who sprang up around Tarbert and Campbeltown in 1833.

 Several Scottish sea-fishing records have been set in the loch:

 Sport and leisure

 Diving

 Loch Fyne is a popular area for sport diving.
 Off the coast at St Catherines, is a boulder field and a wrecked speedboat.
 At Kenmore Point is Stallion Rock, a single rock that rises from the sea bed.

 Sight seeing

 Castles

 It is also a popular tourist destination with attractions such as Inveraray Castle, Dunderave Castle, Kilmory Castle, Minard Castle and the nearby ruins of Castle MacEwen and Old Castle Lachlan around the shores of Loch Fyne.

 Crarae Garden

-Crarae Garden located 10 miles south of Inveraray, the National Trust gardens overlook Loch Fyne.
+Crarae Garden located 10 miles south of Inveraray, the National Trust for Scotland gardens overlook Loch Fyne.